kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

 2. In the **...** menu on the toolbar, select **Workspace settings**.
 3. In the **Other** section, select **Remove this workspace**.

-## Summary
+## Review

-In this exercise, You have established a data warehouse containing multiple tables, used SQL to insert and query data, and employed the visual query tool for analysis.
+In this lab you have completed the following tasks:

+- Set up a Data Warehouse.
+- Create tables and insert data.
+- Define a data model.
+- Query the Data Warehouse tables and create a view.

 ## You have successfully completed this Lab!